 To help others meet their spiritual needs, first start with being conscious of how you meet your own.
 You might already be aware of how you meet your spiritual needs, or you might not have given it much thought.
-To help you get started, here are examples of how I meet mine.
+To help you get started, here are examples of how I meet my spiritual needs.

 First and foremost, I follow the Golden Rule to treat others as I would like to be treated, and the Q'ero practice of Munay, which is to love myself and others as we are.
 I connect with nature every day to remind myself that my body and everything here is temporary, to nourish myself with life energy, and to experience awe and wonder.

-I practice the Great Principles of many of the world's great spiritual traditions: I bring no harm to myself or others; I honor my agreements and am true to my word; I don't steal; I use the life force within me wisely; I give more than I take and am fed by the energy of what I've given, not by the energy of what I receive; and I practice loving kindness toward myself and all beings.
+I practice the Great Principles of many of the world's great spiritual traditions: I do my best to bring no harm to myself or others; I honor my agreements and am true to my word; I don't steal; I use the life force within me wisely; I give more than I take and am fed by both the energy of what I've given, and the energy of what I receive; and I practice loving kindness toward myself and all beings.